wp-plugins/paypal-payment-button-by-vcita/readme.txt

 = More features available with Online Payments by vCita: =

-* Add PayPal payment button to any page or post
+* Add PayPal or Stripe payment button to any page or post
 * Mobile ready online payment processing that looks great on any device
 * Friendly online payment experience for your clients
+* Automatically recognize and greet returning clients, and alert them of outstanding payments
 * Convenient credit card payment processing or PayPal payments for your web or mobile site
 * Use an <a href ="https://www.vcita.com/invoice_template">invoice template</a> and generate invoices for your clients to pay online using credit card or PayPal
 * Keep complete payments history